top of page

 • Near garbage bins or pet food storage

-You want a thin, visible layer—not piles.
-Insects must walk across the powder for it to work.
+Aim for a thin, visible layer.
+Avoid piling it up.
+Insects need to walk across the powder for it to work effectively.

 4. Reapply as Needed

-DE loses effectiveness if it gets wet or blown away, so:
+Diatomaceous earth loses effectiveness if it gets wet or blown away.
+Reapply under these conditions:

-• Reapply after rain or high humidity (if your garage is not fully enclosed)
+• After rain or high humidity, especially if your garage is not fully enclosed

 🧼 How to Clean Up